 3772 Copley Road

-Copley Township Cemetery was established in 1820 and over the decades has grown into the present 9.5 acre site of today.
+Although used as a burial ground since the early 1820’s the Copley Township Cemetery was not acquired by the township until August 16, 1854.
+Joseph Starr sold slightly less than one acre of land “then used as a burying ground” to the Trustees for the consideration of $5.00 and then “erecting and keeping a perpetual fence around the plot and keeping the same in repair.”
+Less than two years later an additional acre was obtained for the much larger sum of $80.00.
+Over the years more adjacent land has been acquired to bring it to its present size of 9.5 acres today.
 It consists of 9 sections, 56 blocks, 1842 burial lots that provided 6507 individual graves.
-There is also a private section with 98 graves, a Veterans Memorial Section with 369 graves, and a newly installed columbarium with 300 niches for a total of 7274 individual graves.
+There is also a private section with 98 graves, a Veterans Memorial Section with 369 graves, and a columbarium with 300 niches for a total of 7274 individual graves.
 It is the only active cemetery still performing burials in the township.

 In 2012 the cemetery was closed to non-residents for new lot sales in order to conserve grave space for our long-time residents.
 Qualifying for new purchases is determined by the deceased being a current resident or a past resident that resided in the township for a minimum of 10 years.
 Proof of past residency is required.